benory/website-personal/_pages/scholarship.md

 ### Music historiography

 I'm developing a [database of concert programs of early music from ca. 1915–1960](https://www.concertsdatabase.org/){:target="_blank"}.
-This research has been generously supported by the Ora Frishberg Saloman Fund of the American Musicological Society.
+This research has been generously supported by the Ora Frishberg Saloman Fund of the American Musicological Society and the Fonds Wetenschappelijk Onderzoek in Belgium.

 Another project examines the impact and legacy of the music publisher Armen Carapetyan (1908–1992), founder of the American Institute of Musicology.
 Over the past few years, I've compiled [a catalogue of over 900 letters to and from Carapetyan](../Carapetyan).
 See some [analysis of the catalogue](../Carapetyan_analysis).